kaustavdm/website/about-me/index.md

 Kaustav is passionate about technology and its applications in the fields of communication and intelligence.

 He is one of the co-founders of [Muktakosh](https://muktakosh.org), a non-profit group dedicated to research on exponential technologies.
 He also co-founded [Applait](http://applait.com), a for-profit product outfit that paved the groundwork for his future experimentation.
+He currently helps [TokBox](https://tokbox.com) to connect with developers in APAC, focusing in India.

 He volunteers as a [Mozilla Representative](https://reps.mozilla.org/u/kaustavdm/) where he helps people with public speaking, as part of initiatives like [Mozilla Tech Speakers](https://wiki.mozilla.org/TechSpeakers).
 He was the Training Lead in the [community team](https://wiki.mozilla.org/FirefoxOS/Community/India) that helped bring Firefox OS to India.